 4. If passwords are prompted for administrators, use them.

-5. Follow the on-screen instructions to choose a restore point.
+5. Follow the on-screen instructions to allows restore point.

 Restart your PC now.
 See if the driver power state failure error still exists.